OCR-D/spec/workflow-format.md

 ## File structure and syntax

-A OCRD-WF script has two logical sections: preamble and steps.
+An OCRD-WF script has two logical sections: preamble and steps.

 The preamble contains the shebang and any variable assignments while the steps contain the processor calls.
 Both preamble and steps can